ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.FetchVideoRequest.md

 public var url: Swift.String
 ```

-The URL from which the video will be fetched from.
+The URL from which to fetch the video.

 - Remark: Generated from `#/components/schemas/FetchVideoRequest/url`.